collective/collective.upload/README.txt

   Load Image is a function to load images provided as File or Blob objects or via URL.

-jquery.1.7.1.js
-  The File Upload plugin is compatible with jQuery 1.7+; Plone has jQuery 1.4, sadly there is no easy way to upgrade the jquery version, so we are doing a no-conflict trick and uploading the version required just for this.

 jquery.fileupload.js
   The most basic version of the File Upload plugin, with no UI.

-jquery.fileupload-ip.js
+jquery.fileupload-fp.js
   Extends the basic fileupload widget with image processing functionality.

 jquery.fileupload-ui.js
-  Extends the IP version, adds complete user interface interaction.
+  Extends the FP version, adds complete user interface interaction.

 jquery.iframe-transport.js
   Used for cross-site iframe transport uploads a way of degradation for the